lightning-js/blits/docs/router/basics.md

 In some cases, you may want walk back down the logical path of the deeplinked page instead, and navigate to the first existing parent route (i.e. go from `/movies/comedy/american-pie` to `/movies/comedy`).

-By setting the route option `backtrack` to `true` in the route definition (or in the `this.$routetr.to()`-method), the router will recursively  remove the last part of the route hash, until it finds a valid path to navigate to.
+By setting the route option `backtrack` to `true` in the route definition (or in the `this.$router.to()`-method), the router will recursively remove the last part of the route hash, until it finds a valid path to navigate to.

 ```js
 {